Polski

 Українська

-Poles have caused problems with the import of food to Ukraine: supermarkets explained what food will go up in price
+Poles have caused problems with food imports to Ukraine: supermarkets explained which food will rise in price

 Kseniya KapustynskaNews